gtaylor/django-athumb/README.md

 #### thumbnail

-Creates a thumbnail of for an ImageField.
-This is in the format of:
+Returns the URL for the specified thumbnail size (as per the object's models.py Model class):

     {% thumbnail some_obj.image '50x50_cropped' %}

 or, to save the value in a template context variable:

-    {% thumbnail some_obj.image '50x50_cropped' as 'some_var' %}
+    {% thumbnail some_obj.image 'front_page' as 'some_var' %}

-To output the absolute url to the thumbnail:

-    {% thumbnail some_obj.image '50x50_cropped' %}
-    {% thumbnail some_obj.image '60x60' %}

 As long as you've got Django's request context processor in, the thumbnail tag will detect when the current view is being served over SSL, and automatically